 So, if a person or company wants to sell your infringing work, they can just sign up, give the store a name and they are now a purveyor of goods.
 Creating the shop is free although there is a small charge for a listing and each listing will have a shelf life of about four months or until a product is sold.
 Etsy takes 3.5% of each sale.
 So if an item is selling well for a particular seller, and they lose it due to a takedown request, they may just put it up again so you have to issue another takedown.
 Eventually, if you stay on top of the seller issuing takedowns continuously, putting the item back up would be pointless for the seller.
 To their credit, Etsy has gotten a lot better about dealing with repeat infringers, often taking the store off the Etsy marketplace, but the seller can just open up a new account under a different name and start selling the items again.
 So the copyright holder must maintain vigilance and constantly check to make sure that the infringing items are not added again.
 That is not a great outcome for creators.

-So, there are few situation that warrant legal action and for those cases in which legal action is appropriate, suing Etsy sellers, their distributors Etsy is not really an option.
-The best you can do, until Congress decides to make appropriate changes to the DMCA, is to 1) register your work so that you can invoke statutory damages, which may provide opportunity to sue in many more cases than without it, and 2) use online monitoring services like ImageRights, to track your images across the web, including sites like Etsy.
+So, there are few situations that warrant legal action and for those cases in which legal action is appropriate, suing Etsy sellers, their distributors Etsy is not really an option.
+The best you can do, until Congress decides to make appropriate changes to the DMCA, is to 1) register your work so that you can invoke statutory damages, which may provide an opportunity to sue in many more cases than without it, and 2) use online monitoring services like ImageRights, to track your images across the web, including sites like Etsy.
 At least this way you won’t have to continually search through Etsy, hoping to find your work in one of the millions on sale.
 While not the perfect solution, at least you will always be notified when someone uploads your work without permission.
 Then you can issue a takedown notice and keep the infringer from benefiting from your creativity.